-5.11.3 Power system voice/data operational communication facilities
+5.11.3 Power System Voice/Data Operational Communication Facilities

 - (a) Users must advise Western Power of each nominated position for the purposes of giving or receiving operational communications in relation to each of its facilities.
-The position so nominated must be that responsible for undertaking the operation of the relevant equipment of the relevant User. - (b) Contact personnel details which must be forwarded to Western Power include: - (1) title of contact position; - (2) the telephone numbers of that position; - (3) the telephone numbers of other available communication systems in relation to the relevant facility; - (4) a facsimile number for the relevant facility; and - (5) an electronic mail address for the relevant facility. - (c) Each User must provide, for each nominated position, two independent telephone communication systems fully compatible with the equipment installed at the appropriate control centre nominated by Western Power. - (d) Each User must maintain both telephone communication systems in good repair and must investigate faults within 4 hours, or as otherwise agreed with Western Power, of a fault being identified and must repair or procure the repair of faults promptly. - (e) Each User must establish and maintain a form of electronic mail facility as approved by Western Power for communication purposes (such approval may not be unreasonably withheld). - (f) Western Power must advise all Users of nominated persons for the purposes of giving or receiving operational communications. - (g) Contact personnel details to be provided by Western Power include title, telephone numbers, a facsimile number and an electronic mail address for the contact person.
+The position so nominated must be that responsible for undertaking the operation of the relevant equipment of the relevant User. - (b) Contact personnel details which must be forwarded to Western Power include: - (1) title of contact position; - (2) the telephone numbers of that position; - (3) the telephone numbers of other available communication systems in relation to the relevant facility; - (4) a facsimile number for the relevant facility; and - (5) an electronic mail address for the relevant facility. - (c) Each User must provide, for each nominated position, two independent telephone communication systems fully compatible with the equipment installed at the appropriate control centre nominated by Western Power. - (d) Each User must maintain both telephone communication systems in good repair and must investigate faults within 4 hours, or as otherwise agreed with Western Power, of a fault being identified and must repair or procure the repair of faults promptly.